 - The Heath operates a first day absence response, and 3- day follow up, which ensures a parent is alerted if their son/daughter fails to attend school.
 Whenever possible, the school contacts parents by phone during the day, or if this fails, a letter is automatically sent.

-- Good punctuality should is encouraged by all.
+- Good punctuality should be encouraged by all.
 Students who arrive late to school on 2 occasions within a week will be placed on 1/2 hr detention after school on Thursdays.

 - We celebrate and reward the successes of children who have a good attendance and punctuality record and set targets for our students to improve.
 We also work in partnership with parents to provide them with information about their child’s attendance.